b1n9s/minigames/README.md

 ### Adding New Games

-1. Create a new HTML file for your game (e.g., `newgame.html`)
+1. Create a new HTML file for your game in the `src` folder (e.g., `src/newgame.html`)
-2. Add a game card to `index.html` in the games grid
+2. Add a game card to `src/index.html` in the games grid
 3. Follow the existing styling patterns for consistency

 ## 🚀 Deployment